Pipiwai Trail Maui: In-Depth Guide for an Epic Hike

 Old large Banaon tree with many branches and pile of rocks on foreground at Pipiwai trail in Hawaii, USAPipiwai Trail Hours and Difficulty

 Wondering how long is Pipiwai Trail?
-Pipiwai is 4 miles roundtrip and is considered one of the easy hikes in Maui out of all the hiking trails on the island.
-However, the National Park Service put up tons of warning signs in the area, all of which you should take seriously.
+The Pipiwai Trail spans approximately 4 miles roundtrip and is often considered one of the easier hikes in Maui compared to other trails on the island.
+Despite its relative ease, the National Park Service has installed numerous warning signs along the trail, which should be taken seriously by all visitors.

 Pipiwai Trail Parking